clcuevas/pocket_outreach_backend/README.md

 The API endpoints and complete documentation are available from [data.pocketoutreach.org](https://data.pocketoutreach.org/)

-Currently there are endpoints that will:
+Currently there are endpoints for locating:

-- Get the closest food bank
+- Food Banks
-- Get the closest location serving free hot meals
+- Free Hot Meals

 The areas we currently cover are: